Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Experience a day of terror at the Cinecittà World amusement park

-Throughout the month of October, Rome's movie and TV-themed amusement park, Cinecittà World, located in a former movie studio that in its heyday was the largest in Europe, offers Halloween-themed activities, shows and tours for the whole family.
+During the whole month of October, Rome's movie and TV theme park, Cinecittà World, located in a former movie studio that, in its heyday, was the largest in Europe.
+Book your ticket for Cinecittà and enjoy its Halloween-themed activities, shows and tours for the whole family.

 Take a ghost tour of Rome